Introduction

 If the component does not need to handle state or receive messages these can be set to the unit type.

-use anathema::widgets::components::Component;
+use anathema::component::Component;

 struct MyComponent;